OpenNTF/dojo-webpack-plugin/README.md

 In the above example, if the feature `foo` is truthy in the static `has` features that are defined in the dojo loader config, then the expression will be replaced with the module name `js/foo` at build time.
 If `foo` is falsy, but not undefined, then it will be replaced with the module name `js/bar`.
 If, on the other hand, the feature `foo` is not defined, then resolution of the expression will be deferred to when the application is loaded in the browser and the run-time value of the feature `foo` will be used to determine which module reference is provided.
 Note that for client-side resolution, both resources, `js/foo` and `js/bar`, along with their nested dependencies, will be included in the packed assets.

 For complex feature expressions that contain a mixture of defined and undefined feature names at build time, the runtime expression will be simplified so that it contains only the undefined feature names, and only the modules needed for resolution of the simplified expression on the client will be included in the packed resources.
 Modules that are excluded by build time evaluation of the expression with the static `has` features will not be include in the packed resources, unless they are otherwise include by other dependencies.

+This plugin defines the `webpack` feature with a value of true.

 The **dojo-webpack-plugin** option `coerceUndefinedToFalse` can be used to cause undefined features to evaluate to false at build time.
 If this options is true, then there will be no conditional load expressions in the generated code.